sethihardik45/StudentResultAnalysis/README.md

 5. **Data Analysis Techniques:** Utilize grouping, transformation, and visualization techniques to derive insights.
 6. **Informative Charts:** Count plots, heat maps, and pie charts help in understanding data and drawing conclusions.
 7. **Summary and Communication:** Clear summarization of findings is crucial for decision-making.

-## Required Screenshots

-To provide a comprehensive view of the project, include the following screenshots:

-1. **Dataset Overview:**
-   - Display the first few rows of the dataset to give an initial understanding.

-2. **Column Transformation:**
-   - Show before and after transformation examples of columns.

-3. **Box Plot for Outlier Detection:**
-   - Include a Box Plot to illustrate how outliers are detected.

-4. **Pie Chart for Ethnic Group Distribution:**
-   - Display the pie chart showcasing the distribution of different ethnic groups.

-5. **Count Plot:**
-   - Provide a count plot to visualize the frequency distribution of categorical data.

-6. **Heat Map:**
-   - Show a heat map to represent correlations between different variables.

-7. **Summary of Findings:**
-   - Include a summarized view of the key findings and insights derived from the analysis.

 ## Setup and Installation